teamjayj/opaque-starter/README.md

 ## Packages

 Each package has [TypeScript](https://www.typescriptlang.org/) support and targets ECMAScript 2015 (ES6) as its minimum version.
+Rollup was used to build each package.

 ### Core